alinex/node-validator/README.md

 ### Data Sources

-The following are the diffferent data sources to use.
+The following examples shows the different possible data sources with their URI syntax and usage.

 #### Value Structure